Earth ellipsoid

 A scale diagram of the oblateness of the 2003 IERS reference ellipsoid.

-An Earth ellipsoid or Earth spheroid is a mathematical figure approximating the Earth's shape and size, used as a reference frame for computations in geodesy, astronomy, and the geosciences.
+An Earth ellipsoid or Earth spheroid is a mathematical figure approximating the Earth's shape and size, used as part of a reference frame for coordinates and computations in geodesy, astronomy, and the geosciences.
 Various different reference ellipsoids have been used as approximations.

 It is an oblate spheroid (an ellipsoid of revolution) whose minor axis (polar diameter), connecting the geographical poles, is approximately aligned with the Earth's axis of rotation.
 The ellipsoid is also defined by the major axis (equatorial axis); the difference between the two axes is slightly more than 21 km or 0.335%.

 Many methods exist for determination of the axes of an Earth ellipsoid, ranging from meridian arcs up to modern satellite geodesy or the analysis and interconnection of continental geodetic networks.
 Amongst the different set of data used in national surveys are several of special importance: the Bessel ellipsoid of 1841, the international Hayford ellipsoid of 1924, and (for GPS positioning) the WGS84 ellipsoid.

 Types

 There are two types of ellipsoid: mean and reference.

-A data set which describes the global average of the Earth's surface curvature is called the mean Earth Ellipsoid.
+A data set which describes the global average of the Earth's surface curvature is called the mean Earth ellipsoid.
 It refers to a theoretical coherence between the geographic latitude and the meridional curvature of the geoid.
 The latter is close to the mean sea level, and therefore an ideal Earth ellipsoid has the same volume as the geoid.

 While the mean Earth ellipsoid is the ideal basis of global geodesy, for regional networks a so-called reference ellipsoid may be the better choice.
 When geodetic measurements have to be computed on a mathematical reference surface, this surface should have a similar curvature as the regional geoid; otherwise, reduction of the measurements will get small distortions.

 This is the reason for the "long life" of former reference ellipsoids like the Hayford or the Bessel ellipsoid, despite the fact that their main axes deviate by several hundred meters from the modern values.
 Another reason is a judicial one: the coordinates of millions of boundary stones should remain fixed for a long period.
 If their reference surface changes, the coordinates themselves also change.

 However, for international networks, GPS positioning, or astronautics, these regional reasons are less relevant.
 As knowledge of the Earth's figure is increasingly accurate, the International Geoscientific Union IUGG usually adapts the axes of the Earth ellipsoid to the best available data.